-Elders African Caribbean Community Voice - Winter Celebration, Wallasey Town Hall
+Elders African Caribbean Community Voice - Winter Celebration, Wallasey Town Hall entertained with a magician, Santa Claus and presents.
+Adults enjoyed the excellent disco specialising in African music.

 Deputy Mayor and Deputy Mayoress Alan Jennings and Cathy Jennings opened the Wirral Elders of African Caribbean Community Voice (ACCV) celebration at Wallasey Town Hall.
-The event organised by volunteers of pupils on the register are of Bangladesh descent.
-And whether its Eid parties, a collective countdown of the Ramadan fasting period or making Japanese sushi - the school does all it can to celebrate globalism and build international links.
+The event organised by volunteers of the Elders group Rachel Wilson and Helen Renner was attended by over a 100 residents of all ages.